 (2) All voltages are with respect to GND if not specified.
 Currents are positive into, negative out of the specified terminal.
-Consult the Packaging section of the data sheet for thermal limitations and considerations of packages.
+Consult Packaging Section of the data book for thermal limitations and considerations of packages.

-(3) Must have a series resistor between battery pack and VFB if battery-pack voltage is expected to be greater than 16 V. Usually the resistor-divider top resistor takes care of this.
+(3) Must have a series resistor between battery pack to VFB if Battery Pack voltage is expected to be greater than 16 V. Usually, the resistor divider top resistor takes care of this.